-Manchester School of Art’s Research Centre MIRIAD, offers research degrees in the practices, professions, histories and theories of art and design and cognate disciplines.
-These can be studied on a full and part-time basis at Masters, MPhil and PhD Level.
+The Manchester School of Art Research Centre offers research degrees in the practices, professions, histories and theories of art, design, media and architecture through the Postgraduate Arts & Humanities Centre (PAHC).
+These can be studied on a full and part-time basis at Masters and PhD level.

-MIRIAD pioneered the practice-led MPhil and PhD, and today we provide a nationally recognized environment for postgraduate research.
-We have long-standing relationships with galleries, museums, and the creative industries in the NW region and beyond.
-The degrees offered by MIRIAD provide students with the opportunity to undertake research projects with over fifty nationally and internationally recognized historians, theorists, practitioners and professionals.
+Since 1968, Manchester School of Art has pioneered practice-led research degrees alongside traditional approaches to research and today we provide a nationally and internationally recognised environment for postgraduate research.
+We have long-standing relationships with galleries, museums and the creative industries in the North West region and beyond.

-Every student is supervised by at least two subject specialists and a director of studies.
-Your work is supported, developed and challenged through workshops, lectures, critiques, discussions, studio and learning cultures, specialist tutorials and personal tutorials.
-Elements from the taught MA programme, such as theory courses are also available (Thursdays).
-Researchers are encouraged to contribute to seminars and conferences and there are opportunities to exhibit work.
-Financial support for research expenses and conference attendance can be made available.
+Students are supervised by a Director of Studies and subject specialists.
+Your research is supported, developed and challenged through studio and learning cultures, subject specialist and personal tutorials.
+Elements from the taught MA programme, such as theory courses are also available.
+Researchers are encouraged to contribute to seminars and conferences as well as opportunities to exhibit work.
+Financial support from is available for research expenses, field-work, dissemination and conferences.

-There are regular progression stages which, along with regular tutorials and an annual review, ensure students’ smooth progression through the research degree.
-You keep a personal development portfolio to assist you in contextualising and reflecting upon your work.
+Independently assessed progression stages, alongside regular tutorials and an annual review, ensure smooth advancement through the research degree.
+You also keep a personal development portfolio to assist you in contextualising and reflecting upon your work.

-Your research practice – writing, making, reading, discussion – defines everything that you do.
-The practice will result in any agreed form that is capable of producing evidence of an appropriate level of achievement – visual, written, aural or digital.
+Your research practice – writing, making, reading or discussion – defines everything that you do.
+This practice will result in any agreed form that is capable of producing evidence of an appropriate level of achievement – visual, written, aural or digital.
 Studio-based submissions are accompanied by a written critical report.